-There is a separate test for determining if a limited partnership and a limited partner are associated.
-A limited partnership (as defined in section YA 1 of the Income Tax Act 2007) and a limited partner are associated only if the limited partner has a partnership share of 25% or more in the limited partnership (section YB 12(2)).
+There is a separate test for determining if a limited partnership and a person are associated.
+A limited partnership (as defined in section YA 1 of the Income Tax Act 2007) and a person are associated only if the person has a partnership share of 25% or more in the limited partnership (section YB 12(2)).

 This treatment is appropriate because a limited partner cannot be involved in the management of the partnership (unlike in a general partnership).
-It should be noted that section YB 12(2) is limited to the limited partners and not the general partner in a limited partnership.
-A general partner in a limited partnership will be associated with the limited partnership under section YB 12(1).
+It should be noted that section YB 12(2) does not include a general partner in a limited partnership.
+A general partner in a limited partnership will be associated with the limited partnership under section YB 12(1B).
+The tests in sections YB 12(2) to (4) do not apply if the limited partnership association rules in section YB 16B apply.